mightysabean/cv-templating/README.md

 In this solution, I use data stored in plain text files, facilitating the utilisation of any tool for modifying them.
 Also, it is very convenient for putting your CV information under control version.

-Note: If you only need your *curriculum vitae* in only one language and only using one format (for instance the europass format uning latex), then probably is better that you edit a new document using the document class *europasscv* provided by tex distributions or getting the last version from [github repo](https://github.com/gmazzamuto/europasscv).
+Note 1: If you only need your *curriculum vitae* in only one language and only using one format (for instance the europass format uning latex), then probably is better that you edit a new document using the document class *europasscv* provided by tex distributions or getting the last version from [github repo](https://github.com/gmazzamuto/europasscv).

+Note 2: There are many other solutions to manage CV.
+But I want not a standard and so rigid system.

 ## What do you need

 To use this solution you need (see [installation of requirements](requirements.html) if it is needed):

 - Python (>2.7, >3.5) with modules yaml, jinja2, argparse, datetime and os installed.
-(Probably already installed with you Python).
+(Probably already installed with your Python).
 - A recent LaTeX distribution (I use texlive-2016) if you want to generate the CV in PDF format (mandatory if you want a Europass CV).

-It is possible that this solution works with previous versions of the tools, but I did not test that.
+It is possible that this solution works with previous versions of Python or Texlive, but I did not test that.

 Also, if you want the Europass format (for PDF only), probably you need to download the last version of the [europasscv](https://github.com/gmazzamuto/europasscv) class document from GitHub (thanks, Giacomo Mazzamuto).
-Texlive distribution already includes the document class, but the last version has some nice improvements.
+Texlive distribution already includes the document class, but the lastest version has some nice improvements.
+In the example directory there is a version of november 2016.

 ## Making the 'omelette'